nisarg-ujjainkar/compilers-project/core/readme.md

 ## About The Project

 This is out compilers project that we did as a part of the *CS 327 Compilers* course at IIT Gandhinagar, under the guidance if instructor *prof. [Bireswar Das](https://iitgn.ac.in/faculty/cse/bireswar)*.

 Our compilers supports a syntax similar to the syntax of `C` and can compile `while` loops and `if` statement.
 It can also compile nested `while` and `if`, `while inside if` and `if inside while`.
+Our compiler supports numeric variables, and conditional statement with a comparison operator (same as C operators).

 Our compiler compiles the source code for 32bit ARM targets.
 We simulate ARM assembly code using *[keil uVision](http://www.keil.com/)*, which is available for free.